Category Archives: Satirical Films

 And what schoolboy or schoolgirl hasn’t fantasized at how delicious it would be to give bullies or other bastards their just deserts for making their lives miserable?

-Another takeaway I got from If… is that it doesn’t have to draw the line at being about a prep school at all?
+Another takeaway I got from If… is that it doesn’t have to draw the line at being about a prep school at all.
 Mick and his friends question conformity and rules.
-Why can’t the viewer do the same in the workplace or with life itself?
+Why can’t the viewer do the same in the workplace or in life itself?

 W.-2008